 Today, I want to talk about being nice to job applicants.
 After doing lots of hiring, talking to friends who are applying for jobs, and having applied to jobs before (#OxfordCommaForever!), I realize just how demoralizing it can be out there for job candidates.
 A colleague told me he had three interviews with a panel of grumpy-ass people, got berated for asking a question “out of turn,” and didn’t hear from them for weeks.
 This was for a half-time entry-level position.
 WTF.

 There are tons of tips out there for job applicants about how to stand out and improve their chances of securing that dream job.
 Today, let’s bring some balance.
 We in the nonprofit sector pride ourselves on equity, community, and social justice.
 And yet we still have some terrible habits that we need to break.
 For some reason, probably because of the power dynamics between employers and job applicants, otherwise-awesome organizations sometimes treat candidates like crap, like “others” instead of potential partners in our shared quest to create a better world.
 This often mirrors the injustice we nonprofits feel when treated like “others” by funders due to the power dynamics in funding.
-Continue reading “Hey, can we be a little nicer to job applicants and stop treating them like crap?”
+Continue reading “Hey, can employers stop treating job candidates like crap?”